 Who Should Subscribe

-- Executives and managers responsible for product life-cycle methodologies, R&D, and engineering processes and systems, as well as the IT executives who support these activities
+- Senior managers, business-line executives and managers responsible for product life-cycle strategies, methodologies, R&D, and engineering processes and systems, as well as the IT executives who support these activities

-- IT, marketing, design engineering, R&D, manufacturing, service, and quality management executives that will also benefit from this service
+- IT, marketing, design engineering, R&D, manufacturing, service, supply chain, and quality management executives

 - CXOs and senior business-line executives responsible for corporate, as well as product and digital innovation, strategy and success